 Think Your Ex Is A Narcissist?
 Chances Are They’re Not…

 Yet our Social Media feeds are full of women decrying their ex is a narcissist.
-No doubt fueled by the kajillion “5,000 Signs Your Ex Is A Narcissist” blog posts currently doing the rounds.
+No doubt fuelled by the kajillion “5,000 Signs Your Ex Is A Narcissist” blogs currently doing the rounds.

 It’s become a seductive #hashtag culture.